lzcheng/JHUDSS03-Getting-and-Cleaning-Data/Codebook.md

 fBodyGyroJerkMag

-The set of variables that were estimated from these signals, which form the raw data set.
+A set of variables, such as mean and standard deviation, were estimated from these signals, which made up the original dataset.

 ## The output tidy data

-Extracts only the measurements on the mean and standard deviation for each measurement.
+From the original dataset, we extract only the measurements on the mean and standard deviation for each measurement.

 The variables selected are: